digital-asset/daml/ghc-lib/template-desugaring.md

 ### Example (3)

-The next contract exercises the so-called "contract key" feature of DAML.
+The next contract exercises the so-called "contract keys" feature of DAML.
 Contract key syntax desugars to `instance` declarations of the following typeclass.
 ```haskell
 class Template c => TemplateKey c k | c -> k where
   key : c ->